Syzygies, Betti numbers and regularity of cover ideals of certain multipartite graphs: Introduction

 Section 4 is devoted to the study of resolution and regularity of powers of cover ideals of certain complete multipartite graphs.
 When $G$ is the cycle of length three or the complete graph on $4$ vertices, we describe the graded minimal free resolution of $J_G^s$ for all $s \geq 1$.
 This allow us to compute the Betti numbers, Hilbert series and the regularity of $J_G^s$ for all $s \geq 1$.
 As a consequence, for cover ideals of complete tripartite and $4$-partite graphs, we obtain precise expressions for the Betti numbers and the regularity of $J_G^s$.
 We conclude our article with a conjecture on the resolution of $J_G^s$ for all $s \geq 1$, where $G$ is a complete multipartite graph.

 2mm

 \textbf{Acknowledgements:} Part of the work was done while the second author was visiting Indian Institute of Technology Madras.
 He would like to thank IIT Madras for their hospitality during the visit.
 All our computations were done using Macaulay 2, \cite{M2}.
+We would like to thank Huy T\`ai H\`a and S. A. Seyed Fakhari for their comments which helped us improve the exposition.